 Through this interface, the analyzer can be connected to your local network for remote control.
-An integrated testing system may be built, as the analyzer conforms to the LXI-class C standard of LAN-based instrument control.
+An integrated testing system can be built quickly, as the analyzer conforms to the LXI Core 2011 Device class instrument standards.

 Figure 1-13 LAN connection